 Q-48: How is Image Processing related to Machine Learning?

 Now, this topic is undoubtedly one of the most important topics and so expect this question as a must be one in your machine learning interview questions.
-It’s not only important for machine learning but also other sectors such as for deep learning interview question and artificial intelligence interview question.
+It’s not only important for machine learning but also other sectors such as deep learning interview questions and artificial intelligence interview questions.

 A very brief description of image processing would be that it is a 2-D signal processing.
 Now if we want to incorporate image processing into machine learning, we would have to view it as image processing working as a pre-processing step to computer vision.
 We can use image processing to enhance or eradicate images used in machine learning models or architectures, and this helps to develop the performance of the machine learning algorithms.